 - What stylistic rules are required for posting and curating content?

-Establish a plan or process or method for curating content.
+Establish a process or method for curating content.
 Content made specifically for a platform performs better than sharing links.
 Take into consideration the algorithms that decide who and how many people will see the posts.
-Ensure that the content being described and used still aligns with the social media presence.
+Ensure the content described and used still aligns with the social media presence.
 Consider:

 - What steps are put in place to ensure content continues to engage the audience by being dynamic and unpredictable?

 - How does the curated content resonate with the audience?

 - What characteristics, aspects or format will be used to ensure posts create meaning?

 A successful social media strategy requires careful deliberation, strategic planning and continual evaluation.
 Since social media is a conversation, having an organized content calendar will ensure people inside and outside the primary audience will have relevant content to engage with.
 You will want to differentiate content across platforms while adhering to the same themes and strategies.
 Provide rules and guidelines for how conversations will be managed.
 Consider: